Friday, October 18, 2013

-Summary Report of the Activities in the Project from June to September, 2013
+Summary Report of the Activities related to the Project

-The report of June to September, 2013 regarding the “Campaign against sexual harassment of women at workplace project” contains detailed account of the activities undertaken under the project such as; various external consultations for planning and implementation of the project, meetings of the complaint committee, training and orientation of the surveyors, an account of data entries, report writing, planning meetings, feedback meetings, strengths and short comings of the project as well as way forward.
+The report of various activities regarding the “Campaign against sexual harassment of women at workplace project” contains detailed account of the activities undertaken under the project such as; various external consultations for planning and implementation of the project, meetings of the complaint committee, training and orientation of the surveyors, an account of data entries, report writing, planning meetings, feedback meetings, strengths and short comings of the project as well as way forward.

 For full Report go through the following link: